michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

    <br> ![Install OFS](./images/ofs_installation_03.jpg)
 3. Start OFS at least once and close it again.
    <br> ![Start OFS](./images/ofs_installation_04.jpg)
+4. Determine OFS extension directory in `%APPDATA%\OFS`.
+For OFS Version 3 the `OFS_EXTENSION_PATH` is `%APPDATA%\OFS\OFS_data3\extension`.
-4. Download the application `funscript-editor_vx.x.x.zip` from https://github.com/michael-mueller-git/Python-Funscript-Editor/releases.
+5. Download the application `funscript-editor_vx.x.x.zip` from `https://github.com/michael-mueller-git/Python-Funscript-Editor/releases`.
-5. Open your File Explorer and navigate to `%APPDATA%\OFS\OFS_data2\extensions`.
+6. Open your File Explorer and navigate to `%OFS_EXTENSION_PATH%` (determined in step 4).
-6. Create an directory for the Extension with the name `Funscript Generator Windows`.
+7. Create an directory for the Extension with the name `Funscript Generator Windows`.
-7. Create an other directory inside the `Funscript Generator Windows` directory with the Name `funscript-editor`.
+8. Create an other directory inside the `Funscript Generator Windows` directory with the Name `funscript-editor`.
-8. Extract the Downloaded `funscript-editor_vx.x.x.zip` into `%APPDATA%\OFS\OFS_data2\extension\Funscript Generator Windows\funscript-editor`.
+9. Extract the Downloaded `funscript-editor_vx.x.x.zip` into `%OFS_EXTENSION_PATH%\Funscript Generator Windows\funscript-editor`.
-9. Now check that the file `%APPDATA%\OFS\OFS_data2\extension\Funscript Generator Windows\funscript-editor\funscript-editor.exe` exists.
+10. Now check that the file `%OFS_EXTENSION_PATH%\extension\Funscript Generator Windows\funscript-editor\funscript-editor.exe` exists.
-10. Copy the content from `%APPDATA%\OFS\OFS_data\extension\Funscript Generator Windows\funscript-editor\OFS` to `%APPDATA%\OFS\OFS_data\extension\Funscript Generator Windows` and override existing files.
+11. Copy the content from `%OFS_EXTENSION_PATH%\extension\Funscript Generator Windows\funscript-editor\OFS` to `%OFS_EXTENSION_PATH%\Funscript Generator Windows` and override existing files.
-11. Now check that the file `%APPDATA%\OFS\OFS_data2\extension\Funscript Generator Windows\main.lua` exists.
+12. Now check that the file `%OFS_EXTENSION_PATH%\Funscript Generator Windows\main.lua` exists.
-12. Open OFS, activate the extension (3) and enable the window (4).
+13. Open OFS, activate the extension (3) and enable the window (4).
 Now you can use the extension at any position in the Video with the _Start MTFG_ Button (5).
 On slow computers, the program may take several seconds to start!.
 Before you press the _Start MTFG_ Button you have to open a video in OFS else you get only the Message Box "Video file was not specified!".
     <br> ![Activate MTFG Extension](./images/ofs_extension_03.jpg)

 <br>